CityofToronto/bdit_data-sources/here/here_aggregation.md

 # What is HERE data?

-We get speed data for all streets in the City of Toronto source from HERE Technologies that summarizes GPS traces of connected cars, trucks, and other devices.
-We have a daily automated airflow pipeline that pulls 5 min aggregated data for each link in the city from the here api.
+We get speed data for all streets in the City of Toronto from HERE Technologies which summarizes GPS traces of connected cars, trucks, and other devices.
+We have a daily automated airflow pipeline that pulls 5 minutes aggregated speed data for each link in the city from the here API.

 This is the coverage of here links in the city of Toronto. (from `here_gis.streets_21_1`)

 # Data Requests

 We often get data requests from other units asking for speed data on certain streets over a certain amount of time.
-For example before and after studies, and reoccuring requests such as school zone prioritization, and traffic signal optimization.
+For example before and after studies for bikelane installations, and reoccurring requests such as school zone prioritization, and traffic signal optimization.

-Before aggregating the data, there are a few things we need to figure out first:
+Before aggregating the data, we need to figure out the input and output parameters first:

-Input Parameters
+**Input Parameters**

 - Geometry
     - The spatial extent of the study area
 - Time range
     - Time periods definitions, e.g. am peak, pm peak
 - Date range
-    - Over what period of time? (has to have at least 2 weeks of data)
+    - Over what period of time?
     - Day of week, weekday or Weekend
     - Including or excluding holidays

-Output Parameters
+**Output Parameters**

 - average speed / travel time
 - min speed / travel time